 Repeated exposure to these graphic images, videos and accounts does not affect the social media viewer the same way it does to those who viewed them on the front lines.
 A once peaceful world is quickly brought into focus once the officer graduates the academy and hits the street.
 This reality was seen when the Boston Marathon bombing on April 15, 2013, and when Watertown, Massachusetts officers were involved in a shootout with the two bombing suspects on April 19, 2013.
 MBTA Transit Police Officer Dic Donohue responded as backup and upon arrival, he was shot and critically wounded.

-ran the It is not fully known how the aftermath of these attacks will affect our first responders, but there will be both short and long-term effects that are physical, emotional and psychological.
+It is not fully known how the aftermath of these attacks will affect our first responders, but there will be both short and long-term effects that are physical, emotional and psychological.
 In fact, 20 years after the Oklahoma City Bombing, survivors are still coming forward for mental health assistance and “…nearly one in four survivors has markers for PTSD.”

 The Critical Incident